richrace/github-merge-queue-chrome-extension/privacy_policy.md

 ## Links to Other Websites

-My Google Chrome Extension may contain links to other websites not operated by me.
+My Google Chrome Extension may contain links to websites I do not operate.
 This Privacy Policy does not cover how that website processes personal information.
-I encourage you to review the Privacy Policy of every website that you visit.
+I'd like you to please review the Privacy Policy of every website you visit.

 ## Changes to this Privacy Policy